alysekwok/cs3451/README.md

-# homework for cs3451: computer graphics
+# assignments for cs3451: computer graphics